seanwhs/Web-Journey-Blueprint/README.md

 ## Phase 1 — Language of UI (JavaScript)

-You begin with only the JavaScript patterns React actually uses:
+You focus only on JavaScript patterns React actually uses:

-* arrays
-* objects
+* arrays & objects
 * functions
 * async behavior
 * immutable updates
-* data transformations
+* data transformation

-These form the foundation of React thinking.
+This forms the foundation of UI thinking.

 ---

 ## Phase 2 — React Rendering Model

-React is a rendering engine.
+React is a rendering system.

-You will learn:
+You learn:

 * JSX
 * components
 * props
 * state
 * hooks
+* events
 * rendering cycles
-* events
 * conditional rendering
 * composition

 Most importantly:

-You learn *why React behaves the way it does*.
+> You learn why React behaves the way it does.

 ---